eladjmc/terraform-lambda-aws/README.md

-### In this project I used Terraform to deploy lambda+s3 bucket in AWS while using Jenkins for the CI/CD
+### In this project I used Terraform to deploy API gateway+lambda+S3 bucket in AWS while using a Jenkins process based on Jenkins declarative pipeline
 <hr>

 ## Prerequisites